³ Icon in apse of St. Michael the Archangel Byzantine Catholic Church, Pittston

 Pentecost

 Did you know that the Liturgical color for Pentecost in Eastern Churches is green?
-And this is the only time in the Eastern liturgical calendar this color is used.
+This is the only time in the Byzantine Catholic Church this color is used.
 Green represents life.
 The predominant emphasis and the divine action of the Holy Spirit is as the Giver of Life.
-We affirm this belief every time we recite the Nicene Creed.
+The priest wears green vestments, green altar linens and candles are used, and even parishioners are invited to wear green on this very special feast day.

 ¹ Scriptural Quote credit: Scripture texts on this website are from the New American Bible, revised edition © 2010, 1991, 1986, 1970 Confraternity of Christian Doctrine, Washington, D.C.
 All Rights Reserved. ¹